Elizabeth Dorrance Hall Ph.D.

 Bio

-Elizabeth Dorrance Hall is an Assistant Professor in the Communication Department at Michigan State University and Director of the Family Communication and Relationships Lab.
+Elizabeth Dorrance Hall is an Associate Professor in the Communication Department at Michigan State University and Director of the Family Communication and Relationships Lab.
 She received her Ph.D. in Family and Interpersonal Communication from Purdue University.
 Elizabeth's research focuses on communication processes in close relationships, especially in the context of family.

-Elizabeth has applied and extended interpersonal and family communication theories (e.g., family communication patterns theory (FCP), confirmation theory) to explore how family communication and support are associated with young adults’ academic, relational, and psychological well-being.
-Other current projects focus on changes in perceptions of family member marginalization over the life course and women's experiences in "traditionally male" career fields.
+Elizabeth has applied and extended interpersonal and family communication theories (e.g., family communication patterns theory (FCP), confirmation theory) to explore difficult conversations, how close relationships evolve over time, and under what conditions family communication and support are associated with well-being.

 Teaching:

-COM 225: Introduction to Interpersonal Communication
+• COM 225: Introduction to Interpersonal Communication

-COM 425: Advanced Interpersonal Communication
+• COM 425: Advanced Interpersonal Communication

 http://www.dorrancehall.com/